alphacodinghub/wordpress-fpm/README.md

 ### Step 4: Set up the Redis Object Cache plugin

-Follow the below steps to set up the Redis Object Cache plugin:
+Follow the below steps to set up the Wordpress Redis Object Cache plugin:

 - Log into your wordpress site and enter the Dashboard.
 - Add new plugin on your Dashboard, find the Redis Object Cache plugin.
 Click the `Install Now` button to install the plugin.